Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 UX interaction patterns you need to remember

-We’ve aggregated some key interaction patterns that work for many-a-SAAS product.
+We’ve aggregated some key UX interaction patterns that work for many-a-SAAS product.
 Use these to guide you as you inventory and access the various interactions across your product.

 Many interactions patterns can often get forgotten and will adversely impact the overall interaction quality you see across your product.
 The following are key interactions you need to consider, remember and pay attention to the details.